 General Resumes and Cover Letters

 The resume and cover letter are among the most effective of the tools an attorney can market themselves with.
-Our goal at Legal Authority is to ensure that the resume and cover letter are as effective as possible.
+Our goal is to ensure that the resume and cover letter are as effective as possible.
 In order to make our resumes and cover letters as good as they should be, we must be as consistent as possible in the methodology with which they are created.

 Nevertheless, it is important to realize that the resume and cover letter are uniquely personal to the individual.
 In each interaction with a candidate, we should look for three strengths the candidate has and seek to bring these out in the cover letter (if possible).
 Everyone has selling points, and our most challenging job is to find these.
 I will speak more about this in future correspondence.

 The most important components of the procedure are (1) KEEPING IT SIMPLE; and (2) REMEMBERING THE “GOLDEN RULE”--- GRAMMAR, SPELLING AND PUNCTUATION MUST BE PERFECT.

 The only way we can be effective with the resumes and cover letters is to keep them simple.
 By looking for three strengths in each candidate, we can ensure that they are doing their best to sell themselves.
 We need to remember that the most important service we can provide is to ensure that our candidates use perfect punctuation, grammar, and language in their resume.
 We can (1) bring out their strengths, but (2) cannot do much to modify the pasts of our candidates.
 Accordingly, it is important to ensure that our candidates make a flawless resume.